-So you’re going to a wedding this summer but you can’t face wearing heels?
+So you’re going to a wedding this winter but you can’t face wearing heels?
 Don’t worry!
 En Brogue is here to help.
-I’ve written about this a few times before, but I had a request this week for an update, because let’s face it, there’s going to be loads more flat shoes on offer now than there were last summer.
+I’ve written about this a few times before, mostly for the summer, but I had a request this week for an update, and as I’m going to a wedding myself this weekend it’s on my mind!
 If you’re still worried about ditching your heels for a posh do, I hope I can persuade you to switch to flats because you’ll have a MUCH better time.
 Tricky staircase to manoeuvre?
 No problem.
 Cobbled street to get to the venue?
 Bring it on.
 Amazing band playing you want to dance all night to?
 Just try and stop me!

 This image (top) was me at my brother’s wedding a few years ago.
 I went about as unconventional as it gets – well, I didn’t wear jeans and a T-shirt, but you get the drift.
 No dress AND no heels.
 And I can tell you this: I had the BEST time on the dance floor.
 I even stole an older gentleman’s orange braces to complete my outfit and use as a dance prop…(although only my close friends are allowed to see that image!)